Driver crashes into house and parked cars in Blackpool

 Fire crews attended to make the scene safe and assess damage to the building.

+A fire service spokesman said: "One fire crew from Blackpool attended the scene of a road traffic collision where they found three cars had been involved, two of which had made contact with two properties on Sutton Place.

+"There were no casualties reported and the police were also in attendance.
+Firefighters assisted in making the scene safe and were in attendance around forty minutes."

-North West Ambulance Service attended but a spokesman said "there were no casualties at the scene".
+North West Ambulance Service confirmed that "there were no casualties at the scene".

 Lancashire Police has been reluctant to provide details about what happened, but witnesses say the car had reportedly been stolen.